renenw/relay/README.md

 |`received`|The time, in seconds with millisecond resolution, that this packet was written to a queue by the relay server.|
 |`uid`|A unique identifier.|

+# MQTT End Point

+Received data is pushed to an MQTT broker, with the `sensor name` used as a topic name.

 # UDP Submissions
 ## Structure